RAF Welford

 Royal Air Force Welford or more simply RAF Welford is an active Royal Air Force station in Berkshire, England.
 The station lies approximately 6 mi northwest of Newbury, and about 50 mi west of London.

 Opened in 1943, it was used during the Second World War by both the Royal Air Force and United States Army Air Forces.
 During the war it was used primarily as a transport airfield.
 After the war it was closed in 1946 and placed in reserve status.
 As a result of the Cold War, the station was reopened in 1955 as a munitions depot by the United States Air Force.

 Today it is one of the largest ammunition compounds for the United States Air Force in Western Europe for heavy munitions.

 Location

 RAF Welford is in West Berkshire and has a dedicated but rarely used access road from the eastbound M4 motorway, halfway between junctions 13 (A34, Newbury) and 14 (A338, Hungerford).
-The access road from the M4 is signposted "Works Unit Only", and the 1-mile marker sign has the distinctive red border of a defence establishment.
+The access road from the M4 is signposted "Works Unit Only", and until 2015 the 1-mile marker sign had the distinctive red border of a defence establishment.